 Knowing When to Move Baby Bassinet to Crib

 It is recommended that you have your baby sleep in the same room as you until they are at least six months old.
 In an ideal world, they can stay in their bassinet for this whole time, but you should move them to a crib beside your bed if they outgrow the bassinet before then.

-When is baby too big for bassinet?
+When is a baby too big for a bassinet?
 Well, there are a number of ways that you can tell when your baby is ready to be moved to a crib.
 This is usually based on their size, weight, or mobility.

 This one is pretty obvious, but sometimes, a baby will physically outgrow their bassinet at just a couple of months old.
 Your baby’s head and feet shouldn’t touch the ends of the bassinet.

 With this said, if one or both is touching, then your baby is too big for a bassinet.
 For this reason, you will need to upgrade them to a crib beside your bed so that they can stretch out and sleep comfortably.

 Check to see if your bassinet has a recommended weight limit.
 Depending on the bassinet, the limit can be anywhere from 10 to 20 pounds.
 If your baby becomes heavier than the weight recommended for the bassinet, then it’s time to move him to a crib.